-Addiction, one of Canada’s most significant mental health illnesses, is a chronic and progressive disease that impacts one in ten Canadians and costs the Canadian economy $22.8 billion each year.
+Addiction, one of Canada’s most significant mental health illnesses, is a chronic and progressive disease that impacts one in ten Canadians.
+Substance use costs Canadian society $38.4 billion each year.
+(Source.)

 The good news is that real, sustainable recovery from addiction is possible.

-For over 40 years, Renascent has been a leader in abstinence-based treatment for alcohol and drug addictions.
-Today Renascent is the largest residential treatment centre in Ontario.
-We’ve helped over 40,000 individuals, families and employers find lasting solutions to alcoholism and drug addiction.
+For almost 50 years, Renascent has been a leader in abstinence-based treatment for alcohol, drug, and food addictions.
+Today Renascent is one of the largest residential addiction treatment centre in Ontario, and a national leader in the field of addiction treatment.
+We’ve helped almost 50,000 individuals, families, loved one, and employers find lasting solutions to the affects of addiction.

 A staggering 87% of women and 75% of men entering treatment require financial support.
 The Renascent Foundation gives people like you the power to help others reclaim their lives from alcoholism and drug addiction.

 Renascent donors fund the best possible care, giving women and men the tools they need to stay clean and sober.
 Donors have also given a voice to the recovery needs of the family, both children and adults, through Renascent’s family programs.
 And because of the generosity of our donors, no one is ever denied treatment for lack of funds.